10 Ways to Boost Your Nutrition Now

 2. Lower the Fat

 This means reducing your intake of red meat, whole milk, whole-fat cheese, and ice cream.
-There are some delicious low-fat alternatives.
-Try to go for unsaturated fats in place of the saturated fats.
-Here’s a cheat sheet to help you in case you’re having trouble telling the difference.
+Try swapping saturated fats for unsaturated ones.
+Here’s how to tell the difference.

 4. Hydrate